 Ceramic braces are made of very strong materials and are very similar to metal braces.
 The brackets are tooth colored and are nearly as strong as metal and can be used to treat nearly all of the same cases.
 Ceramic braces are a solution for adults who are looking for orthodontic solutions that blend in with the teeth and are not as evident as metal braces.
 Patients also report less irritation of the gums when compared to metal braces.
 The ligatures (tiny rubber bands) that hold the arch wire on to the ceramic brackets are often white or clear.
 One downside to having ceramic braces is that the ligatures stain over time and can become more noticeable.
 Treatment is usually more expensive than metal braces and it can take a bit longer.
 Schedule a consultation to find out if Ceramic braces are your orthodontic solution.

 Clear Aligners (Invisalign)

 Is another treatment option for people who seek unobtrusive orthodontic treatment.
 Instead of brackets bonded to the tooth, dental treatment is mapped out through a series of plastic dental trays designed to move the teeth in incremental movements over weeks.
 The clear, plastic trays are virtually invisible and are difficult to detect.
-With clear aligners there is less irritation to the gums and they can be removed for aesthetic reasons over small periods of time.clear aligners is a solution for patients who are not in need of severe orthodontic treatment and is not a solution for everyone.
+With clear aligners there is less irritation to the gum and they can be removed for aesthetic reasons over small periods of time.
+Clear Aligners is a solution for patients who are not in need of severe orthodontic treatment and is not a solution for everyone.
 In some cases, patients may require additional treatment if they have more dental malocclusions.
 Please schedule a consultation today if you want to find out if you are a candidate for Invisalign.

 Zoom Teeth Whitening